decentraland/adr/RFC/RFC-14-p2p-adapter.md

 - A given implementation can be optimized by suggesting peers to connect to certain others in order to avoid clustering and minimize messaging service usage.
 This is out of the scope for this document.
 - Since the routing service will know the status of the mesh at all times, it's easy to graph and debug network problems.

+# Risks

+- Potentially the messages may be too big, if they include all the routes.
+Mitigation: if bandwith becomes a problem, it is possible to encode the message again by removing the current peer from the routing paths, this way the message is small but the process will consume more CPU instead.
+- Routing service cost to keep the routes updated.
+Mitigation: based on metrics we can adjust the parameters: frequency of the routes calculation, the routing algorithm, how we store the graph in memory.

 # Competition (alternatives)

 - One simple solution using a P2P mesh, in which peers broadcast to others, and upon receiving a message, they relay to their connections.
 The problem with this solution is there is the possibility of messages going through the network after the same message is delivered, which implies the need to build a mechanism to discard old messages (using time or hops).
 Another problem is the possibility of clusters in the mesh, which may cause certain group of peers to not see the ones in another group (partitioned).
+- Keep the current implementation with the problems described in the "Need" section.

 # Non-goals